kubeflow/examples/digit_recognition/README.md

 # Section 2: kale pipeline

 ## To create pipeline on kale
+Section 2: Kale Pipeline

+To create pipeline using the Kale JupyterLab extension

-1. install requirements file
+1. Install the requirements.txt file

-2. enable kale extension in jupyter lab
+2. Enable the Kale extension in JupyterLab

-3. the notebooks cells are annotated with kale tags
+3. The notebook's cells are automatically annotated with Kale tags

-    With the kale tags:
+With the use of Kale tags we define the following:

-    1. pipeline parameters are assigned using the pipeline parameters tag.
+* Pipeline parameters are assigned using the "pipeline parameters" tag
-    2. the necessary libraries to be used through out the pipelines are passed through the imports tag
+* The necessary libraries that need to be used throughout the Pipeline are passed through the "imports" tag
-    3. notebook cells are assigned to specific pipeline components (download data, load data, etc.) using the pipeline step tag.
+* Notebook cells are assigned to specific Pipeline components (download data, load data, etc.) using the "pipeline step" tag
-    4. dependencies are defined between the different pipeline steps
+* Cell dependencies are defined between the different pipeline steps with the "depends on" flag

-4. compile and run notebook
+4. Compile and run Notebook using Kale